A great sightseeing place for a rainy day

 The other boat in this photo was known as a “Rien Polowat,” and although it could hold up to 8 people, only one person who sat in the middle would row.

-It seems like the others would sail either in a triangle in the front raft or on the covered sections to the side.
+It seems like the others would ride either in a triangle in the front raft or on the covered sections to the side.

 At the far end is the Okinawa Zone.